Topological aspects of the NS5-brane: Introduction

-We will apply the setting of Chern-Simons construction to the NS5-brane.
+We will apply the setting of the Chern-Simons construction \cite{W-flux} \cite{Wi2} to the NS5-brane.
 That is, we consider the lift of the NS5-brane worldvolume $M^6$ via the circle to get the 7-dimensional circle bundle $Y^7$, which we take to be a boundary of an 8-manifold $Z^8$.
 As explained in \cite{Wi2} (mostly for the similar case of the M5-brane), the extension to $Z^8$ can be used to define the theory in six dimensions.
 Most applications of the fivebrane requires the six-manifold to be a Calabi-Yau space (see e.g. \cite{D}).
-The spaces $Y^7$ and $Z^8$ should generally have compatible structures.
+The spaces $Y^7$ and $Z^8$ should generally have compatible structures (cf. \cite{M-framed}).

-In section \ref{sec new} we define a new class $\Pi$, which captures when the partition function is well-defined.
+In section \ref{sec new} we define a new class $\Pi$, which detects when the partition function can be well-defined.
 The class $\Pi$ is integral for SU($n$) bundles of even rank and even second Chern class, and its vanishing in cohomology is a necessary condition for the partition function of the NS5-brane to be nonzero.
-This is equivalent to saying that space-time admits a twisted Fivebrane structure in the sense of \cite{SSS3}.
+This is equivalent to saying that space-time admits a twisted Fivebrane structure, in the sense of \cite{SSS3}.

-In section \ref{sec RR} we start considering the effect of the K-theoretic description of Ramond-Ramond fields.
-First, we show in section \ref{sec F4} that this requires the cohomology class corresponding to $F_4 \wedge F_4$ to be the mod 4 reduction of an integral class.
-This uses secondary cohomology operations.
-Then, in section \ref{sec F26} we show that on an almost complex 8-dimensional manifold the cohomology classes of the fields $F_2$ and $F_6$ satisfy certain constraints arising from the Euler characteristic and the one-loop term.
+In section \ref{sec RR} we start considering the effect of the K-theoretic description of Ramond-Ramond fields $F_i$.
+First, we show in section \ref{sec F4} that this requires the cohomology class corresponding to $F_4 \wedge F_4$ (see expression \eqref{eq new}) to be the mod 4 reduction of an integral class.
+This uses secondary cohomology operations which are novel in this context, namely the Toda brackets.
+Then, in section \ref{sec F26} we show that on an almost complex 8-dimensional manifold the cohomology classes of the fields $F_2$ and $F_6$ satisfy certain constraints arising from the Euler characteristic and the one-loop polynomial $I_8$.